tanveerm176/tanveerm176/README.md

 ## I'm a Software Engineer, Film Photographer, Cat Dad, and Amateur Cook!!
 ### I've worked as a Full Stack Engineer, Backend Engineer, Data Engineer, Project Manager, and Pharmacy Technician.

-### Projects in Progress:
-  * Health Tracker using Kotlin Multiplatform / React
-  * Plant App for mom to log and take care of her plants
-  * 3D Game using Unity and C#

 ### Here's some of the projects/technologies I've worked on:
   * [Investment Simulator App](https://github.com/tanveerm176/FICS-Compose) using Kotlin and Jetpack Compose
   * [RAG Web App](https://github.com/Tangeyo/SyntaxSorcerer) with TypeScript, React, NextJS, and Pinecone for a vector db